rocket-pig/compile-apk-helloworld-in-termux/README.md

 I left the generated keystore in there for if the keysigner tool isnt around or doesnt work or whatever.
 I also just copied over the `android.jar` and couple of tools from the bloated 90GB ball of shite that google has you download...everything to build _should_ be here aside from what termux's pkg manager has...

-gluck! hae fun! dont ever call me again!
+gluck! have fun! dont ever call me again!

 #### EXAMPLE LOG OUTPUT FOR FUNSIES ####